MouronRoger/First1KGreek/README_CLEANUP.md

-# First1KGreek Code Cleanup (2025)
+# First1KGreek Code Refactoring (2025)

-This document outlines the changes made during the code cleanup process for the First1KGreek repository.
+This document outlines the significant code improvements made to the First1KGreek repository, including both the initial fixes and the complete refactoring to a modular architecture.

 ## Overview of Changes

-The following improvements were made to the codebase:
+The codebase has undergone a major transformation:

+### Phase 1: Initial Cleanup
 1. **Fixed Deprecation Warnings**
    - Resolved ElementTree deprecation warnings about testing element truth values
    - Updated XML parsing code to use explicit `is None` checks instead of boolean evaluation